 Prices for a holiday in Puerto Plata

-If comparing to Punta Cana, vacations in Puerto Plata usually come with a lower price tag.
+Compared to Punta Cana, Puerto Plata vacations usually come with a lower price tag.
 As mentioned above, hotel deals might be significantly cheaper in Puerto Plata and due to the lower impact of tourism to this area, general prices are lower as well, even not as low as in other parts of the country.
-The interesting thing about Puerto Plata is that you get prices like a local once you leave the resort and head toward the city center of Puerto Plata, a bustling town with all the chaos, charm and beauty the Dominican Republic has to offer.
+The interesting thing about Puerto Plata is that you get prices like a local once you leave the resort and head toward the city center of Puerto Plata, a nice bustling town with all the chaos, charm and beauty the Dominican Republic has to offer.

 Prices and Travel Budget: Punta Cana or Puerto Plata?

 A vacation in Puerto Plata is more probable to end up cheaper than in Punta Cana.
-The only problem might be higher flight prices due to the limited connections described in the first point, but once you score a good deal, Puerto Plata will please your travel budget more than Punta Cana do.
+The only problem might be higher flight prices due to the limited connections described in the first point (but you can fly to Punta Cana and head to Puerto Plata from there), but once you score a good deal, Puerto Plata will please your travel budget more than Punta Cana do.

 Preliminary score: Punta Cana vs. Puerto Plata 2.5-1.5